mysociety/alaveteli/docs/installing/manual_install.md

 ### Generate crontab

-`config/crontab-example` contains the cron jobs that run on WhatDoTheyKnow. mySociety render the example file to reference absolute paths, and then drop it in `/etc/cron.d/` on the server.
+`config/crontab-example` contains the cron jobs that run on Alaveteli.
+Rewrite the example file to replace the variables, and then drop it in `/etc/cron.d/` on the server.

 **Template Variables:**